vincent-himpe/DIP2040/README.md

 ### Features
 - on-board Flash
 - on-board 3V reference (LM4040-3.0).
 Can be disabled by opening a solder bridge.
-- ESD protected USB-C connector
+- ESD protected, sturdy, through-hole, USB-C connector
 - Reset and BOObuttones.
 Boot button also available under the USB-C connector so you can poke it with a paperclip
 - Heartbeat LED. can be disabled using a solder bridge
 - USB powered 3V3 regulator.
 Can be strapped to the 3V3 bus using a solder bridge.